About Abbott / AbbVie

 Humira (adalimumab) is the best-selling pharmaceutical product of all-time in the U.S. It has estimated revenue of nearly $20 billion annually, with sales continuing to increase 18 years after its introduction.
 As a biologic, Humira is not expected to experience generic competition due to difficulty of manufacturing processes.

 Abbott Product Issues

-Though AbbVie is now facing some legal difficulties with AndroGel, the product was originally produced by Abbott Laboratories who also has a history of trouble with recalls, manufacturing violations and improper marketing dating back to the late 1960’s and before.
+Though AbbVie has faced legal difficulties with AndroGel, the product was originally produced by Abbott Laboratories who also had a history of trouble with recalls, manufacturing violations and improper marketing dating back to the late 1960’s.

-Some of the most notable issues include a recall of over 200 products from 1969 to 1971 because of reports of bacterial blood poisoning or septicemia which resulted in at approximately 50 deaths and 400 injuries from contaminated IV solutions.
+Some of the most notable issues over the life of Abbott, include a recall of over 200 products from 1969 to 1971 due to reports of bacterial blood poisoning or septicemia which resulted in approximately 50 deaths and 400 injuries from contaminated IV solutions.
 A 1971 for-cause investigation by the FDA found “objectionable” conditions of the building and equipment at Abbott’s North Carolina manufacturing plant where the IV solutions originated.

 Abbott and five company officials were indicted for violation of interstate shipping regulations due to the contaminated products, and though all charges were dismissed, a 1976 report from the Centers for Disease Control and the FDA indicated bacterial contamination of the screw cap closures of the solutions.

 In 2012, the company was accused of illegal marketing of Depakote, a top-selling anti-seizure medication and agreed to pay $1.6 billion to settle the claims.
 In 2013, Abbott was fined $524 million for paying kickbacks to physicians who used Abbott medications to treat circulatory disorders.
 A slew of blood glucose monitoring devices were also recalled in February of 2014.